We will advocate on issues that affect wildlife in the Upper Henrys Fork Watershed.

 Pronghorn Movement Study

-Following two train collisions in Jefferson county in which a total of 96 pronghorn antelope were killed this past winter, HFWA was eager to join the Idaho Chapter of Safari Club International and Friends of Camas in a pronghorn study in July.
-The project is part of the current statewide effort by IDFG to collar pronghorn to study their seasonal movements.
+Following two train collisions in Jefferson county in which a total of 96 pronghorn antelope were killed in January 2020, HFWA was eager to join the Idaho Chapter of Safari Club International and Friends of Camas in a pronghorn study in July 2020.
+The ongoing project is part of the current statewide effort by IDFG to collar pronghorn to study their seasonal movements.
 Understanding these migration patterns will help inform mitigation efforts to decrease wildlife mortality and sustain big game populations in Idaho.
 Click here to learn more!

 Mark Harbaugh and Meghan Wolf assist with nets used to capture and collar pronghorn | Josh Rydalch